Leptoquarks with Exactly Stable Protons: Acknowledgments

 \section{Acknowledgments}

+We thank Peter Stangl and Javier Fuentes-Mart\'in for useful feedback.
 The work of $[A]_G$ and $[A]_{ET}$ has received funding from the Swiss National Science Foundation (SNF) through the Eccellenza Professorial Fellowship ``Flavor Physics at the High Energy Frontier'' project number 186866. $[J]_D$ is supported by the SNF under contract 200020-204428.
 The work of $[J]_D$ and $[A]_G$ is also partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement 833280 (FLAY).